 This is big one, especially for those of you who might not be used to being in such intense sunlight No matter your skin type or color, you need to wear sunscreen and reapply it regularly all over your face and body.
 Even people with a lot of melanin in their skin can get a sunburn and even get skin cancer.
 Did you know that skin cancer is what killed Bob Marley?
 And you can even get a sunburn when it’s cloudy out.
 No one should take a chance, so put it on and make sure you’re using reef safe sunscreen, to protect the ocean and springs.

 Not protecting your body and skin can lead to sun poisoning, so a combo of the hat, lots of water and sunscreen will help minimize your chances of spending your Florida vacation stuck inside due to sunburn or, even worse, in the hospital.

 Don’t Skip The Breweries

 Don’t miss the local breweries when you’re visiting Florida.
 There are more than 200 micro-breweries throughout the state.
 That’s a lot of local beer businesses giving you, literally, the local flavor of where you are -something we love to do when we go to a new city to find a craft brewery.

 Why?
 Because not only will you meet local people who can give you great hints of things to do in the area but also because craft breweries are generally family and pet friendly.
 They’ve become a bit like the corner store was 100 years ago.
-Even if you don’t like beer, more craft breweries have wine choices and sodas.
-And if they don’t, the majority don’t mind if you bring a can of soda in with you so you can sit with your friends and family while they’re sipping on their brew.
+Even if you don’t like beer, most craft breweries have seltzers on top along with wine and soda choices.

 Don’t Bother or Touch The Manatees